 From the exterior of the building it was possible to hear the radio inside, and it did make me cautious.
 It was possible that someone was here.
 Of course, there was one perfectly legal way to find out, and that was to make a lot of noise.

 What followed was a good old fashioned musical number, performed live by myself as I danced around this abandoned bungalow in the woods.
 Just picture Alice Cooper but with Jedwards talent, and you'll get an idea.

-Nobody came out to see who was making such a ruckus, and when Riggys ears stopped bleeding, we made our way in.
+Nobody came out to see who was making such a ruckus, and when the ears of everyone in a ten mile radius stopped bleeding, I made my way in.

 I want to remind everyone that abandoned houses are usually abandoned because the occupier has passed away.
 As such, it's important to treat these places with respect.
 I see them almost like a gravestone for the previous occupier, reflecting their life.
 As such I don't disturb anything.

-Climbing through this window, we came into a small bathroom.
+Climbing through this window, I came into a small bathroom.
 For some reason I completely forgot to photograph all of it, beyond these shelves.

 The bathroom had what you'd expect- a bath, a sink and a toilet thats in better condition that some of the toilets in some pubs and clubs.

 Moving on, I got a few shots of the bedrooms, still full of furniture, but nothing too personal.
 No clothing, or books, or anything that would give this place a sense of who lived here.